Ih56ix/Magmanode-wiki/introduction/faq.md

 {% endhint %}

 {% hint style="success" %}
-no.
+No, as it is a free server hosting.
 {% endhint %}

 ***

 {% hint style="info" %}
-When will it stop?
+After how much time my server will stop if it has no players?
 {% endhint %}

 {% hint style="success" %}
-it depends on the server's Processor the less you use the less likely it shuts down
+It can't be said because it depends on the server load, if the nodes are overloaded your server will shutdown within 1 minute, if not can run upto 16-17 Hours.
 {% endhint %}

 ***